 If you have multiple campaigns targeting the same traffic, the auction will select the one with the highest effective bid.

 Suppose Campaign A and Campaign B are targeting the same model of shoes in a user locality.

-Campaign A has a $2 base bid, with a 100% bid multiplier for an audience list, and Campaign B has a $5 base bid with no multiplier.
-Campaign B will earn the impression, even though it has no audience list bid adjustment.
+Campaign A has a $2 base bid, with a 100% bid multiplier for an audience segment, and Campaign B has a $5 base bid with no multiplier.
+Campaign B will earn the impression, even though it has no segment bid adjustment.

 About dynamic prospecting

 Dynamic prospecting is one way to extend the power of your feed-based dynamic remarketing to reach new users with your high-performing products.
 Unlike dynamic remarketing, which is focused on getting the most value out of your existing customers, dynamic prospecting is used to acquire new users.
 This difference makes dynamic prospecting the preferable method if you’re a new advertiser or if you’re targeting an audience different from your own first-party data (including your remarketing lists).